Aktiun/chartfactor-studio-apps/airbnb-statistics/README.md

-# AirB&B Statistics
+# Airbnb listings and US market stats

-This is a web app developed using ChartFactor to create useful and interesting visualizations of free Air B&B data available [here](http://insideairbnb.com/get-the-data/).
+This is a web app developed using ChartFactor to create useful and interesting visualizations of free Airbnb data made available by [InsideAirbnb](http://insideairbnb.com/get-the-data/) as well as US market statistics with data provided by [Realtor.com](https://realtor.com).

 ## Steps to setup dev env
 1. Install Elastik Search 7 (no 8+)